everpress-co/mailster/readme.txt

 = Version 2.4.11 =

 * fixed: issue where editor is not loading with some themes activated
+* fixed: JS error if inline editor is not used
 * improved: pasting text from external source.

 = Version 2.4.10 =